dcowen91/dont-sleep/README.md

 ## TODO

-1. add github link
+1. convert http function to app callable
 2. add info on how to use
 3. add error handling to ux (league/userId)
 4. add standard league support
-5. convert http function to app callable
+5. improve input/usage flow